XWangLabTHU/cfDNApipe/README.md

 *<font color=red>Note:</font> The environment name can be changed by replacing "-n cfDNApipe" to "-n environment_name".*

+*<font color=red>Note:</font> If errors about unavailable or invalid channel occurs, please check that whether the .condarc file in your ~ directory had been modified.
+Modifing .condarc file may causing wrong channel error.
+In this case, just backup your .condarc file.
+Once the installation finished, this file can be recoveried.
+Of course, you can delete .condarc file if necessary.*

 ### Section 1.3: Enter Environment and Use cfDNApipe

 Once the environment is created, user can enter environment using the foloowing command.